TheDevPath/scrypto-examples-ep2/README.md

 Open the scrypto-examples-ep2 directory in visual studio code as the workspace directory.

-> **NOTE!** Be sure this is the top level directory for your vscode workspace so that the rust-analyzer plugin will work correctly.
+> **NOTE!** Be sure this is the top level directory for your VSCode workspace so that the rust-analyzer plugin will work correctly.

 Navigate your terminal or powershell to -> `cd core/hello-world`